almostearthling/whenever/README.md

 2. the second element is considered to be an array, whose sixth element (with index 5) must not be the string _"forbidden"_
 3. the third element is highly nested, containing a map whose element with key _"mapidx"_ is an array, containing a string at its sixth position, which should be an alphanumeric beginning with a letter that also can contain underscores (that is, matches the _regular expression_ `^[A-Z][a-zA-Z0-9_]*$`).

-Note that the first check shows a `0` index not embedded in a list: if a returned parameter is not an array or a dictionary and its value is required directly, the square brackets around this single index can be omitted and **Whenever** does not complain: since this is probably the most frequent use case, this is a way to make configuration for such cases more readable and concise.
+Note that the first check shows a `0` index not embedded in a list: if a returned parameter is not an array or a dictionary and its value is required directly, the square brackets around this single index can be omitted and **whenever** does not complain.
+Since this is probably the most frequent use case, this is a way to make configuration for such cases more readable and concise.

 Since `parameter_check_all` is _false_, satisfaction of one of the provided criteria is sufficient to determine the success of the condition.